fastlane-queue/fastlane/README.md

-# easyq
+# fastlane

-EasyQ is a redis-based queueing service that outsmarts everyone else by using containers.
+fastlane is a redis-based queueing service that outsmarts everyone else by using containers.

-More seriously, though, EasyQ allows you to easily implement new workers in the form of containers.
+More seriously, though, fastlane allows you to easily implement new workers in the form of containers.

-Instead of the tedious, repetitive work of yesteryear where you had to implement a worker in language X or Y, you just spin a new container with all the dependencies you require already previously installed, and instruct EasyQ to run a command in that container.
+Instead of the tedious, repetitive work of yesteryear where you had to implement a worker in language X or Y, you just spin a new container with all the dependencies you require already previously installed, and instruct fastlane to run a command in that container.
 Bang!
 Instant Super-Powered Workers!

-Aside from freedom, EasyQ also provides:
+Aside from freedom, fastlane also provides:

 - [x] Ad-Hoc execution of jobs (run job right now);
 - [x] Scheduled execution of jobs (run job next sunday at 6am, or run in 10 minutes from now);